 Any elementary student who brings a weapon to school or who is in possession of a weapon at school or any other school function will be disciplined.
 The extent of the disciplinary action is dependent on the student's grade level, actions, intent to harm, threats made, and prior discipline history.
 Law enforcement will be notified, and the parent or guardian will be contacted.
-Students found in possession of a weapon may be immediately suspended and referred for an alternative school placement.
+Students found in possession of a weapon may be immediately suspended and referred for an alternative program.

-In a case of simple possession without intent to harm or threat, the student may be suspended home and referred for an alternative school placement with a minimum of 15 days.
-For students who possess a weapon along with intent to harm or threats, the student may be suspended home and referred for an alternative school placement with a minimum of 30 days.
+In a case of simple possession without intent to harm or threat, the student may be suspended home and referred for an alternative program with a minimum of 15 days.
+For students who possess a weapon along with intent to harm or threaten, the student may be suspended home and referred for an alternative program with a minimum of 30 days.

-Elementary students who commit offenses involving drugs or alcohol may also be immediately suspended and referred for an alternative school placement.
+Elementary students who commit offenses involving drugs or alcohol may also be immediately suspended and referred for an alternative program.